FCOO/leaflet-bootstrap/README.md

 ### L.control.bsPosition(options)
 Create a control with cursor or map center position.
-When map center is selected it is is possible to activate contextmenu for the center position
+When map center is selected it is is possible to activate contextmenu for the center position.
+Also possible to include/exclude other maps to show cursor-position from the other map or to show center position of original map in the other map(s)

 	L.control.bsPosition({position: 'topleft'}).addTo(map)
 	//OR